+Programmes and projects should not create new logos.
 The official NZDF logo should be used alongside the name of the programme or project in plain text.
-For more information please contact the Head of Identity and Design, Defence Public Affairs on 04 496 0297.
-Application examples
+For more information please contact the Head of Identity and Design, Defence Public Affairs on 04 496 0297. os, Commands

-THE ROYAL NO NAVY VISUAL IDENTITY GUIDELINES NAVY IDENTITY GUIDELINES This section is here to help you communicate the Royal New Zealand Navy's visual identity effectively and consistently.
+,96' THE ROYAL MARY NEW ZEALAND NAVY VISUAL IDENTITY GUIDELINES The Royal New Zealand Navy NAVY IDENTITY GUIDELINES This section is here to help you communicate the Royal New Zealand Navy's visual identity effectively and consistently.
 Visual identity refers to the way graphic elements visually represent the Navy.
 The identity's key elements are outlined in these guidelines.
 The consistent use of these elements - logo, colours, typography, layout and graphic devices - and the relationship between them ensures the Navy is presented in a professional manner, both internally and externally.
 If you have any questions regarding how to use the visual identity or require direction on production of collateral, please get in touch with the Head of Visual Identity and Design, Defence Public Affairs on s.
-9(2)(k)

-Navy Identity Guidelines The logo consists of two elements:
+9(2)(k) Navy Identity Guidelines The logo consists of two elements:

-A. The Naval symbol B. The wordmark The position and proportions of these two elements are fixed and not to be altered in any way.
+- A. The Naval symbol - B. The wordmark The position and proportions of these two elements are fixed and not to be altered in any way.
 The logo should not be rotated or stretched.
-The logo is supplied in two different lock-ups:

-1. Primary logo

-Logo elements are set in a wide format consistent with the Defence Force family of brands.
+The logo is supplied in two different lock-ups: 1.
+Primary logo Logo elements are set in a wide format consistent with the Defence Force family of brands.
 This lock-up solution best accommodates the "Te Taua Moana O Aotearoa" brand tagline which is also fixed and should not be altered, resized or repositioned.

-2. Vertical logo

-Logo elements are centred and stacked.
+2. Vertical logo Logo elements are centred and stacked.
 Ideal for applications where the wordmark is easily legible and the detail in the crest can be celebrated.

-Primary Logo